Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence

+We turn now to our main result, the computation of the root-mean-square residual error.
+Curves showing the evolution of ${\cal E}_{\rm rms}^n$ for $d\in\{0,4,\infty\}$ and $\alpha_0\in\{0.01,0.04,0.20\}$ are plotted in Figure \ref{pravg}.
+In this figure the curves appear smoother but are otherwise similar to those in Figure \ref{pltpath}, especially for large values of $t_n$.
+To further characterize the growth of the residual error, we find a least squares fit for the parameters $C_1$ and $C_2$ such that

+If the residual error were comprised of a stochastic force plus a systematic bias, then comparing with (\ref{fiterr}) would allow us to estimate ${\Tr Q}\approx C_1$ and ${\|F_b\|^2}\approx C_2.$ Since the residual actually comes from a deterministic dynamical system, this is not the case.
+However, the intuitive notion that a good turbulence model should have an unbiased residual error implies that the term represented by $C_2 t_n^2$ should be small compared to $C_1 t_n$.
+To characterize the relative size of these two terms at the end of each computational run we define the dimensionless ratio $\eta=C_2T/C_1$.

-Table \ref{leastsq} reports the values of $\widehat{\Tr Q}$, $\widehat{\|F_b\|^2}$ and $\eta$ for the computational runs given in Figure \ref{pjavg}.
-Note that when $\alpha_0$ is fixed, the estimates of $\Tr Q$ have similar magnitudes for the different values of $N$.
-Moreover, the estimates of $\|F_b\|$ are nearly the same when $N=4$ or $N=\infty$.
-For the choice of parameters $\alpha_0=0.04$ and $N=\infty$ the estimated value of $\|F_b\|^2$ is negative, which is clearly non-physical.
-While more powerful methods of parameter estimation could avoid such impossibilities, in this case such a result indicates that the systematic bias is essentially zero.
-A more detailed study of the residual error, in which the distribution of an assumed $Q$-Brownian motion is solved for {\it a posteriori\/} as in~\cite{hoang2014}, is left for future work.
+Table \ref{leastsq} reports the values of $C_1$, $C_2$ and $\eta$ for the computational runs given in Figure \ref{pravg}.
+When $\alpha_0$ is fixed, the estimates of $C_1$ and $C_2$ have similar orders of magnitude for different values of $d$ that generally decrease as $d$ increases.
+The values of $\eta$ are nearly the same when $d=4$ or $d=\infty$ but differ when $d=0$.
+It should be pointed out that, although $\eta$ depends directly on the length $T=100\,000$ of the computational run, it is still meaningful to compare the relative sizes of $\eta$ for different choices of $\alpha_0$ and $d$ while keeping $T$ fixed.